kiransalve/Power-BI/Learn with Gigs/Questions.md

 In Power Query, a Parameter is a dynamic value that can be reused in queries to make your data transformations more flexible, reusable, and user-controlled.

-Think of it like a variable that you can change once, and it updates everywhere it’s used.
+You can think of a parameter like a variable — change it once, and it automatically updates everywhere it’s used.

 We can used it values like file paths, date ranges and incremental refresh rules (RangeStart and RangeEnd)